 A solid pretext can be the difference between success and failure to a social engineer.
-Research, information gathering and planning – all key parts of pretexting lead us to a path to producing a solid pretext, a pretext that will succeed.
+Research, information gathering and planning are all key parts of successful pretexting.

 Looking the Part

 Again simple is better, but never-the-less, we must look the part we are trying to convince others we are.
 If we will be a software sales man, then we should dress the part and have rate sheets of the software we are “selling” and even a sales contract or two.
 These simple props can go a long way in developing trust and rapport.
 The more we look the part the more confidence we will have, in turn that confidence will come across to the target helping solidify that we are who we say we are.
 It is best to try and rely on past experiences, or experiences close to our heart, as “acting” those parts will come naturally and be more convincing to those around us.
 For example, it might be very hard to appear as an insurance sales man if you never sold insurance before or do not know the lingo.
 As opposed, you can probably act the part well if you have previously sold insurance.

 - Pretexting is a valuable tool, so if we over use the same pretext or become widely known for a certain pretext it will lose its effectiveness.

 - When using the phone for a pretext at times we will fail.
 Our natural reaction might be to hang up on the target.
 This will most likely cause the target to become alerted to our attempt and become wary, so we should avoid this tendency.
 The better option is to plan properly and if things still go bad to find a polite way of excusing yourself for a better time.

 - Recording your pretext is a great learning tool.
 Make sure you have sign off from the company to record your efforts as part of your penetration test.
 A good guide to see if taping a call is legal in the United States can be found here.